Trump’s Department Of Homeland Security To Compile A Database Of Journalists, Bloggers And ‘Influencers’

 “US press freedom, enshrined in the First Amendment to the 1787 constitution, has encountered several major obstacles over the past few years, most recently with the election of President Donald Trump.”

-DHS press secretary Tyler Houlton, however, claims that the move to create a database of journalists is a mundane and common practice, and that anyone who claims otherwise belongs in the company of “tin foil hat wearing, black helicopter conspiracy theorists.”
+DHS press secretary Tyler Houlton, however, claimed that the move to create a database of journalists is a mundane and common practice and that anyone who claims otherwise belongs in the company of “tin foil hat wearing, black helicopter conspiracy theorists.”